coderolls/coderolls-blog/_posts/java-interview-questions/core-java-interview-questions/2022-10-23-java-oops-concepts.md

 The word ***poly*** means ***many*** and ***morphs*** means ***forms or ways***.

-In Java, we use method overloading and method overriding to achieve polymorphism.
+In Java, we use [method overloading](/method-overloading-in-java/) and [method overriding](/method-overriding-in-java/) to achieve polymorphism.

+There are two types of polymorphism in Java:

+1. Compile-time Polymorphism
+2. Runtime Polymorphism.

+Compile-time polymorphism can be achieved by [**overloading the static method**](/method-overloading-in-java/).
+While Runtime Polymorphism can be achieved by [**overriding the parent class method in the child class**](/method-overriding-in-java/).

 ## Conclusion